Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Participants/Subjects
   + Experimental protocol/Study design
   + Measurements
-    + How were the dependent and independent variables measured.
+    + How were the dependent and independent variables measured?
   + Analyses

 + Make life easy for your reader.